saucelabs/sauce-java/quickstart-archetype/quickstart-webdriver-testng/src/main/resources/archetype-resources/README.md

 This project contains sample source code that demonstrates how to construct a TestNG test to run a WebDriver instance against Sauce OnDemand.

-It contains two classes, WebDriverTest.java, which is a pure-WebDriver test, and WebDriverWithHelperTest.java, which demonstrates how to integrate the Sauce TestNG Helper classes.
+It contains one classes, SampleSauceTest.java, which demonstrates how to configure how to run tests in parallel against multiple browsers and how to integrate the Sauce TestNG Helper classes.

 The tests can be run by executing

-    mvn package
+    mvn test